fdieulle/Honey/Readme.md

 * **Execute**: Start a workflow execution.
 * **Cancel**: Cancel a workflow and all dependend tasks.
-* **Recover**: Recover a workflow after it has been cancel or fall in error.
+* **Recover**: Recover a workflow after it has been cancel or feld in error.
 The recover won't re-run completed jobs but only the non completed.
-* **Delete**: Delete a workflow remove all jobs fro, the history and stored data from the disk all over Bees
+* **Delete**: Delete a workflow and jobs from the history and delete stored data from the disk all over Bees

 #### Simple task job

-Simlpe task job run a task, aka process.
+Simple task job runs a task, aka process.
 The job takes for parmaters a command with arguments and optionally how many CPUs it will consume.
 The job is considered completed when the process exits with a 0 code.
 Otherwise it ends in error.

 #### Parallel jobs

-Parallel job run children jobs in parallel.
+Parallel job runs children jobs in parallel.
 The job is considered completed when all children are completed.
 If there is any child in error, the job fall in error, but other chlidren jobs continue running unless the user ask for cancel.

 #### Sequential jobs

-Sequence job run children jobs in sequence.
+Sequence job runs children jobs in sequence.
 A child job cannot start until the previous chlid is not completed.
 The job is considered completed when all children are completed.
 If there is any child in error, the job stops in error.
 I it remains non started children jobs,